pulumi/infrastructure-as-code-workshop/labs/aws/python/README.md

 In this [lab](./lab-02/README.md), you will learn about the creation of Virtual Machines in EC2.
 This lab will include the use of loops to create loadbalanced infrastructure in EC2.

+### Lab 3 - Deploying Containers to Elastic Container Service (ECS)

+In this [lab](./lab-03/README.md), you will learn about how to create and deploy container based applications to Elastic Container Service (ECS).